 In Jamaica, the Company has 100% ownership of five licences covering 207 square kilometres including Bellas Gate, Browns Hall, Main Ridge, Hungry Gully and Arthur's Seat.
-The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall licenses which are subject to two NSRs, a 2% NSR in favour of Clarendon Consolidated Minerals Ltd. The Main Ridge and Hungry Gully licenses are subject to a 0.5% NSR with the Company having a first right of refusal to purchase the NSR at a purchase price to be negotiated.
+The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall licenses and is subject to two NSRs including a 2% NSR in favour of OZ Minerals Ltd. which provides a partial buyback right and a total payment cap and a 2% NSR in favour of Clarendon Consolidated Minerals Ltd. The Main Ridge and Hungry Gully licenses are wholly-owned by the Company.